Microsoft Azure (Public Preview)¶

 ServicePrincipalsClient.BaseClient.Delete(): unexpected status 403 with OData error: Authorization_RequestDenied: Insufficient privileges to complete the operation.`

-If this happens, remove the azuread_service_principal.observe_service_principal
+If this happens, remove azuread_service_principal.observe_service_principal

 from the terraform state and continue the destroy process.